André-Louis Cholesky

 André-Louis Cholesky (15 October 1875, in Montguyon – 31 August 1918, in Bagneux) was a French military officer, geodesist, and mathematician.

+Life and scientific career

 Cholesky was born in Montguyon, France.
-His paternal family was descendant from the Cholewski family who emigrated from Poland during the Great Emigration.
-He attended the Lycée in Bordeaux and entered the École Polytechnique, where Camille Jordan and Henri Becquerel taught.
-He worked in geodesy and cartography, and was involved in the surveying of Crete and North Africa before World War I. He is primarily remembered for the development of a form of matrix decomposition known as the Cholesky decomposition which he used in his surveying work.
+His paternal family was descended from the Cholewski family, which emigrated from Poland during the Great Emigration.
+He attended the lycée in Bordeaux and entered the École Polytechnique, where Camille Jordan and Henri Becquerel taught.
+He worked in geodesy and cartography, and he was involved in the surveying of Crete (1907-1908) and North Africa before WWI.

+Cholesky is primarily remembered for the development of a form of matrix decomposition known as the Cholesky decomposition, which he used in his surveying work.
+Specifically, he applied his decomposition to solve the normal equations arising in least squares problems.
+By exploiting the special properties of the normal equations matrix (symmetry and positive-definiteness), this method requires fewer arithmetic operations than standard Gaussian elimination.
+This was a vital practical breakthrough for the era, as calculations were performed entirely by hand or with the aid of basic mechanical calculators.

-He served in the French military as an artillery officer and was killed in battle a few months before the end of World War I; his discovery was published posthumously by his fellow officer Commandant Benoît in the Bulletin Géodésique.
+Cholesky served in the French military as an artillery officer and was killed in battle a few months before the end of World War I; his discovery was published posthumously by his fellow officer Commandant Benoît in Bulletin Géodésique.